yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 Consider the following graph taken from [Wikipedia](http://en.wikipedia.org/wiki/File:Graph.traversal.example.svg):

 ![Example Graph](/ps/ps1/img/graph.png)

+#### Property Lists ####

+[Property lists](http://en.wikipedia.org/wiki/Property_list), also called "plists", are text files that store serialised objects.
+They store basic data types such as Strings, Numbers, and Boolean values, but are also capable of representing dates, arrays, dictionaries, and binary data (encoded as Base64 ASCII).

+Fortunately, Xcode provides a graphical property list editor, and you should not have to wrangle XML manually.

+#### Input Format ####

 The adjacency list for this graph in the format of a property list would be as follows.
 The key `start` represents the start vertex of the traversal described by this test file, and the key `graph` contains a dictionary representing the adjacency list of the graph.
 Each key in this dictionary represents a vertex in the graph, and its corresponding array represents the vertices that it is adjacent to.